Skip to main content

 Real-World Benchmarks for AI Agents: The xbench Evaluation Framework

-xbench is a collaborative, continuously evolving evaluation platform designed to measure both foundational intelligence breakthroughs and real-world professional performance.
-Through open participation from model developers, agent builders, industry practitioners, and researchers, we create benchmarks that are challenging, credible, and grounded in practical outcomes.
-Our evaluation framework combines live, real-world testing with professionally curated datasets to ensure results remain relevant as models, tools, and use cases evolve.
+xbench was built to address this gap.
+It’s a collaborative, continuously evolving evaluation platform that measures both fundamental intelligence breakthroughs and real‑world professional performance.
+By bringing together model developers, agent builders, industry practitioners, and researchers, we create benchmarks that are demanding, credible, and grounded in how AI is actually used.
+Our framework combines live, real‑world evaluations with carefully curated datasets so results remain meaningful as models, tools, and use cases evolve.

 Dynamic Real-World Evaluations (Live Evaluations for Agents)